 Additional reporting on this subject here.

-Daryl Guberman and Don Labelle have consistently listed Ray Aneiro as an advisory board member for their various organizations, including the Guberman-PMC registrar company.
-Aneiro was a Korean veteran and was hospitalized with a stroke many years ago, and is physically incapacitated, making it impossible for him to have ever worked for Guberman.
+Guberman and Labelle have consistently listed Ray Aneiro as an advisory board member for their various organizations, including the Guberman-PMC registrar company.
+Aneiro was a Korean veteran and was hospitalized with a stroke many years ago, and was physically incapacitated, making it impossible for him to have ever worked for Guberman.
 His family has reported he never worked for the Guberman companies, but did know Daryl Guberman when they worked together at Modern Plastics.
-The Aneiro family was horrified to learn that Daryl Guberman was using their father’s photo without permission, but the Guberman sites continue to use his photo and indicate him as being a current staff member.
+He has since died, and while Guberman was notified, he has not stopped using the Aneiron name and photo to promote his business.
+The Aneiro family was horrified to learn that Daryl Guberman was using their father’s photo without permission, but Guberman refused to remove it.

 Additional reporting on this subject here.